sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

 )
 ```

-It's only a simple functional component, but there are so many conditions that it's hard to follow and modify this component.
-Even without a single `if` statement, a lot of ternary operators and `&&` operator make the code hard to read.
+It's only a simple functional component, but there are so many conditions that it is hard to follow and modify this component.
+Even without a single `if` statement, we got ourselves a lot of ternary operators and `&&` operator that make the code hard to read.

 It's a made up component, inspired by the code that I have encountered in my work.
 As I tried to refactor it I learned that was mutually exclusive for `Label` to either have an image and `isInline` flag.
 So naturally it was much easier to rewrite it into 3 different components: